adolincauthon/llm-show-backend/README.md

 ## Overview

 This repo contains the code for the LLM-Show API.
-Currently prototyping HuggingFace and GPT4All as models.
+Currently prototyping HuggingFace and GPT4All models.

 ### Install